leanprover/fp-lean/functional-programming-lean/src/programs-proofs/tail-recursion.md

 At the time of writing, Lean only eliminates direct tail calls in recursive functions.
 This means that tail calls to `f` in `f`'s definition will be eliminated, but not tail calls to some other function `g`.
-While it is certainly possible to eliminate a tall call to some other function, saving a stack frame, this is not yet implemented in Lean.
+While it is certainly possible to eliminate a tail call to some other function, saving a stack frame, this is not yet implemented in Lean.

 ## Reversing Lists